 Section 121 contains provisions about the effect of a warrant (access).

-[Section 52 amended by No. 8 of 2009 s.
+[Section 52 amended: No. 8 of 2009 s.
 32(3).]

 53. Provision of social services

 While a protection order (supervision) is in force in respect of a child the CEO must ensure that the child and the child’s parents are provided with any social services that the CEO considers appropriate.